ISO/IEC 17025:2017 Explained

 ISO/IEC 17025 applies to all organizations that perform testing, sampling, or calibration.
 This includes:

-If your laboratory issues test or calibration reports that customers, regulators, or accreditation bodies rely upon, ISO/IEC 17025 is usually essential.
+If your laboratory issues test or calibration reports that customers, regulators, or accreditation bodies rely upon, ISO/IEC 17025 accreditation is typically expected – and often required.

 Key Requirements of ISO/IEC 17025:2017